puttak/nrel-2fbr-report/README.md

-# Modeling report for the NREL TCPDU system
+# Technical report for the NREL 2FBR system

-This report provides an overview of the Thermochemical Process Development Unit (TCPDU) at NREL.
-The system is comprised of the entrained flow reactor (EFR) and the R-cubed riser.
-See the "main.pdf" document for the [LaTeX](https://www.latex-project.org) generated report.
+This report provides an overview of the NREL 2FBR system.
+The system contains a bubbling fluidized bed reactor for biomass fast pyrolysis and an ex-situ fluidized catalyst bed for vapor phase upgrading.

-Visit [ccpcode.github.io](http://ccpcode.github.io) for more open source code and data available from the CCPC.
-More information about the CCPC is obtainable at [cpcbiomass.org](https://www.cpcbiomass.org).
+Visit [ccpcode.github.io](http://ccpcode.github.io) for a list of open source code, data, and technical reports available from the CCPC project.
+More information regarding the CCPC is available on the [cpcbiomass.org](https://www.cpcbiomass.org) website.

-**diagrams/** - xml files for creating diagrams with the open source [draw.io](https://about.draw.io) program.

-**figures/** - pdf and png files for document figures.